Not Every Emerging Social Media Platform is Right For Your Food Brand

-TikTok and BeReal may be the hottest social media platforms on the market right now, but that doesn’t necessarily mean they’re the right fit for your brand.
+TikTok may be the hottest social media platform on the market right now, but that doesn’t necessarily mean it’s the right fit for your brand.
 In general, figuring out which social media platforms are a right fit can be confusing, or downright catastrophic if you don’t look before you leap.
 This is especially true in the food industry.
 Unlike other industries, it’s not as straightforward how you would leverage the power of certain social media channels, if at all.

 You want to stay relevant and broaden your reach, but you don’t want to cause irreparable damage to your brand name.
 So how do you know which platforms will pay off, and which are a waste of time?